 These pinto beans are also so easy to make and super affordable.
 You start with a pound of dried beans and add a few simple flavoring ingredients, and you end up with a big ol’ batch of delicious, steamy beans with so much flavor.
 And they take so little effort!

 Beans are also a great vegetarian source of protein, and they also provide fiber, iron, B vitamins, and potassium.
 I love having a big pot of these beans to eat throughout the week with dinners and lunches.
 Sometimes I freeze half of them for later, or make some baked beans with them.
 They’re so versatile!

 These beans are so flavorful and delicious, and take so little effort.
 Just remember to soak them the night before, or you ‘ll have to do a quick soak the day you want to cook them.
 It’s not the end of the world, but it’s easier if you soak them beforehand.

 If you need a super easy weeknight dinner or side dish, make a pot of the best easy pinto beans from scratch, and you have an easy, healthy solution to help you out all week long!

 The Best Easy Pinto Beans

-The best easy pinto beans from scratch, with stovetop and slow cooker directions.
+The best easy pinto beans from scratch, with stovetop, slow cooker and Instant Pot directions.
 They are an easy, flavorful and healthy side dish to go with all of your Tex-Mex, Mexican, and BBQ meals, or a simple, hearty vegetarian dinner. (gluten-free, dairy-free, vegetarian option)